iTwin/itwinjs-core/docs/learning/ECSQLTutorial/FirstExamples.md

 > ```sql
 > SELECT ECInstanceId, CodeValue, replace(CodeValue,'Plant','SmallPlant') ModifiedCode FROM bis.Element WHERE instr(CodeValue,'Plant') LIMIT 5
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT ECInstanceId, CodeValue, replace(CodeValue,'Plant','SmallPlant') ModifiedCode FROM bis.Element WHERE instr(CodeValue,'Plant') LIMIT 5"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ECInstanceId, CodeValue, replace(CodeValue,'Plant','SmallPlant') ModifiedCode FROM bis.Element WHERE instr(CodeValue,'Plant') LIMIT 5"></iframe>

 The example uses the SQLite functions [replace](https://www.sqlite.org/lang_corefunc.html#replace) to replace the substring 'Plant' in the code and
 [instr](https://www.sqlite.org/lang_corefunc.html#instr) to only do this on rows where the code contains the substring 'Plant' at all.